 Can GBAS support Category II/III Precision Approach operations?

 Individual States are currently validating the requirements.
-In the U.S., the FAA has undertaken a GBAS CAT-II/III Research and Development effort to validate the already harmonized International Civil Aviation Organization GBAS CAT-II/III requirements.
-Consistent with FAA research dating back to 1994, indications are GBAS will be able to support CAT-II/III Precision Approach operations.
+In the U.S., the FAA has undertaken a GBAS CAT-III Research and Development effort to validate the proposed ICAO GBAS CAT-III requirements.

 When will a GBAS Category II/III system be available?

-The current requirements validation effort should be complete in 2014.
-The availability of GBAS CAT-II/III systems will depend on manufacturer desire to develop the equipment and seek System Design Approval which will depend on customer orders and demand.
-Based on previous CAT-I design approval efforts an approved Category-II/III non-Fed system could be available as soon as 2016.
+ICAO should approve Standards and Recommended Practices for GBAS Category II/III (GAST-D) systems in 2015.
+The availability of GBAS CAT-III systems will depend on manufacturer desire to develop the equipment and seek System Design Approval which will depend on customer orders and demand.

 What is the FAA plan for GBAS?

-The FAA continues to validate the GBAS CAT-II/III requirements as part of the Next Generation Air Transportation System (commonly known as NextGen).
-The FAA currently plans to support a GBAS CAT-II/III non-Fed System Design Approval should a vendor seek approval.
+The FAA continues to validate the GBAS CAT-III requirements as part of the Next Generation Air Transportation System (commonly known as NextGen).
 The FAA has currently deferred any Federal acquisition decision on GBAS.

 How is GBAS different than WAAS?

-Can the same equipment be used for GBAS and WAAS?
+Can the same avionics be used for GBAS and WAAS?